simetenn/uncertainpy/docs/source/examples.rst

 Examples
 ========

-This is a collection of examples that show the use of Uncertainpy for a few different case studies.
+This is a collection of examples that shows the use of Uncertainpy for a few different case studies.

 .. toctree::